Clinical case manager jobs in Carlsbad, CA - 1,331 jobs

 Qualifications

-Bilingual (English and Spanish) is a plus.
+Bilingual (English and Spanish) a must.

-Demonstrated basic understanding of principles of Housing First, Trauma Informed Care, Conflict Resolution, Motivational Interviewing, Low Barrier Operations and Prevention and Diversion practices, Housing First, social services, case management, eviction prevention, and crisis intervention.
+Demonstrated basic understanding of principles of Housing First, Trauma Informed Care, Conflict Resolution, Motivational Interviewing, Low Barrier Operations and Prevention and Diversion practices, Housing First, social services, casemanagement, eviction prevention, and crisis intervention.

-Basic user of MS Office
+Basic user of MS Office.

-Participate in an annual Tuberculosis screening and/or other screenings when necessary
+Participate in an annual Tuberculosis screening and/or other screenings when necessary.

 The Pay Rate for this role is based on several factors including the candidate's experience, qualifications, and internal equity.
 The initial offer usually falls between the minimum and midpoint of the applicable salary range.
 Pay Band N4: $23.90 - $31.43 (Midpoint: $26.80)